Cancer Prevention Initiative

 To achieve this, under the auspices of the International Advisory Board (IAB), and led by a Cancer Prevention Champion, the Cancer Prevention Initiative will be active in three main areas.

-The Policy Research Centre for Prevention will drive the translation of research output into population impact through real-world policy change.
+- The Policy Research Centre for Cancer Prevention (PRCP) will drive the translation of research output into population impact through real-world policy change.